EnterpriseDB/pg_failover_slots/README.md

 slots.

-Without this safeguard, two anomalies are possible where a commit can be received by a subscriber then vanish from the provider on failover because the failover candidate hadn't received it yet:
+Without this safeguard, two anomalies are possible where a commit can be received by a subscriber and then vanish from the provider on failover because the failover candidate hadn't received it yet:

 * For 1+ subscribers, the subscriber may have applied the change but the new